2pid/Mem/guide/rules-plaintext.md

 During Step 4, Shwac marks "[‒II]T[6‒‒] ; [‒II]P[3‒‒]" in a margin

 During Step 5, Shwac writes in a place neither perpendicular to or parallel with any Unresolved Moments an undotted circle on the map and this Moment's 1st card "Q♠".
-Shwac then writes in his notebook "Q♠" followed by an entry describing everything about the Q♠ moment.
+Shwac then writes in their notebook "Q♠" followed by an entry describing everything about the Q♠ moment.
 Shwac returns to Step 1.
 See figures 2a and 2b for what Shwac writes if you are interested.

 Ending Step 5, Shwac returns to Step 1.